cilium/cilium/Documentation/network/clustermesh/gke-clustermesh-prep.rst

     .. note::

-        During creation we also request to use ``"10.0.0.0/18"`` as the cluster (pod) CIDR and ``"10.1.0.0/20"`` as the services CIDR.
-You may select change the CIDRs provided they do not overlap with the pod and services CIDRs in your other cluster(s).
+        You can use different pod and services CIDRs than in the example, but make sure they meet the IP address range `rules <https://cloud.google.com/kubernetes-engine/docs/concepts/alias-ips#cluster_sizing>`__.
+But most importantly, make sure they do not overlap with the pods and services CIDRs in your other cluster(s).

     .. code-block:: bash